mariamkhaled99/Devops-CLI/README.md

 4. Use the interactive dashboard to:
    - Generate infrastructure recommendations
-   - Perform security scans
-   - Analyze code quality
    - Generate Docker files
+   - Generate ansible deployment files
    - And more!

 ## Usage Examples